Gravitas (Talib Kweli album)

 Gravitas is the sixth solo studio album by American rapper Talib Kweli.
 The album was released on December 15, 2013, by Javotti Media.
 The album was released exclusively through Talib Kweli's website.
-The album features guest appearances from Gary Clark Jr., Abby Dobson, Big K.R.I.T., Raekwon, The Underachievers, Black Thought, Rah Digga and Mike Posner among others.
-With production coming from Oh No, Khrysis, Statik Selektah, Rich Kidd and J Dilla among others.
+The album features guest appearances from Gary Clark Jr., Abby Dobson, Big K.R.I.T., Raekwon, the Underachievers, Black Thought, Rah Digga, and Mike Posner.
+The album was produced by Oh No, Khrysis, Statik Selektah, Rich Kidd, J Dilla, and others.